MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/buffer-descriptions-for-i-o-control-codes.md

 ## METHOD_NEITHER

 The I/O manager does not provide any system buffers or MDLs.
 The IRP supplies the user-mode virtual addresses of the input and output buffers that were specified to **DeviceIoControl** or **IoBuildDeviceIoControlRequest**, without validating or mapping them.

-The input buffer's address is supplied by **Parameters.DeviceIoControl.Type3InputBuffer** in the driver's **IO_STACK_LOCATION** structure, and the output buffer's address is specified by **Irp-&gt;UserBuffer**.
+The input buffer's address is supplied by **Parameters.DeviceIoControl.Type3InputBuffer** in the driver's **IO_STACK_LOCATION** structure, and the output buffer's address is specified by **Irp->UserBuffer**.

 Buffer sizes are supplied by **Parameters.DeviceIoControl.InputBufferLength** and **Parameters.DeviceIoControl.OutputBufferLength** in the driver's **IO_STACK_LOCATION** structure.